badal-io/airflow2-local-ci-cd/README.md

   - 4.3 Authentificate for GCP services, run the following script and perform the gcp authentification:

-      `./helpers/scripts/gcp-auth.sh`    Note: For GCP Cloud Shell optoption it is NOT required to run this command and make authentification.
+      `./helpers/scripts/gcp-auth.sh`    Note: NOT required for the GCP Cloud Shell option

   - 4.4  <strong> Airflow 2 is ready! </strong>